datocms/cda-client/README.md

 }
 ```

 Well, that's a roadblock: The CDA is limited to returning a maximum of `500` items at a time.
-If you needed all `2500` records, you would have to manually paginate it by executing the query multiple times, each time incrementing the `skip` parameter by an additional 500.
-That's a lot of trouble.
+If you try to fetch more than that, you'll get an error.
+Instead, if you wanted to fetch all `2500` records, you would normally have to manually paginate it by executing the query multiple times, each time incrementing the `skip` parameter by an additional 500.
+That's a lot of work!

 Fortunately, the helper function `executeQueryWithAutoPagination` does that on your behalf: the above query is analyzed and rewritten on the fly like this: